 I recently had a cousin stay the weekend and she asked me what products I use on my skin to keep it looking so healthy.
 She showed me all the products she uses and I was blown away by the amount she spends on beauty products, literally hundreds of pounds!!
 I have never been in a position nor had the desire to spend that much on beauty products but I did used to have a different product for moisturising and cleansing my face, moisturising my body and then make up remover and cotton wool and deodorant.
 It all added up.

 So what do I use now?
 There are now only two main items on my shelf, saving space, the planet as well as money!
 Those two items are coconut oil and aloe vera gel.
 That is it!
 The best part is, they both have multiple uses so I buy large 1kg tubs of each and divide them out into smaller tubs to use for different things.
-For example, I use coconut oil as a deodorant (with added essential oils), as a moisturiser, as a hair serem for Rayne and Rose, for cooking, for making sunscreen and the list goes on.
+For example, I use coconut oil as a deodorant (with added essential oils, such as Naissance lavender oil), as a moisturiser, as a hair serem for Rayne and Rose, for cooking, for making sunscreen and the list goes on.
 I also use Aloe Vera as a moisturiser on my face, on Rayne and Rose’s wounds and as an after sun.
 Sy has also ditched other products and uses coconut oil and Aloe Vera so that is a double saving!!

 Money Saving Idea # 4